nemanja85/nemanja85/README.md

 <h1 align="center">Hey I'm Nemanja Mitic</h1>
 <h3 align="center">
- I'm a passionate front-end developer from Serbia.
-After getting his bachelor's degree in computer science, he worked for several companies developing mostly web applications.
-Also, he is accustomed to a distributed environment and working with remote clients using agile methodologies.
+I'm an enthusiastic front-end developer based in Serbia.
+With a bachelor's degree in computer science, I've gained experience working for various companies, primarily focusing on web application development.
+I'm well-versed in distributed environments and adept at collaborating with remote clients using agile methodologies.
 </h3>

 <h3 align="left">Connect with me:</h3>